Portugal in the Reconquista: Conquest of Santarém, 1147

-The definitive conquest of Lisbon, 1147
+Conquest of Lisbon, 1147

+After the fall of Edessa, Pope Eugenius III called for a new crusade.
+Under these circumstances a new crusader fleet anchored at Porto on June 16, 1147, on their way to the Middle East.
+The Bishop of Porto Pedro Pitões II convinced them to participate in the projected siege to Lisbon.

 The siege of Lisbon, illustrated by Roque Gameiro.

-After the fall of Edessa, Pope Eugenius III called for a new crusade and under these circumstances a new crusader fleet totalling 164 ships anchored at Porto on June 16, 1147, on their way to the Middle East.
-The Bishop of Porto Pedro Pitões II convinced them to participate in the projected siege to Lisbon.

 The host of Afonso Henriques departed from Coimbra on 6 of June and when the crusader fleet sailed up the Tagus on June 28, the Portuguese had already pitched camp in Mount São Gens, to the north.
 The king was accompanied by some of the most distinguished figures among the nobility at the time, such as Fernão Mendes II of Braganza and the royal ensign Fernão Peres Cativo, along with other minor nobles such as Martim Moniz, who would perish in the siege.
 The Portuguese probably numbered about 3000 men, while the crusaders totalled 10,000 to 13,000 persons.

 On June 29 the king met with the main crusader leaders in order to decide how the spoils would be divided, and it was agreed that the crusaders would keep whatever plunder they carry, the prisoners and their ransom, as well as future trading rights, while the king would keep the city and its houses, so he could reward them as a prize to the participants of the siege who expressed the desire to settle in Lisbon.

-The surrender of Lisbon, 18th century painting by Joaquim Rodrigues Braga.

 The Muslims refused an offer to surrender peacefully.
-The English and Normans pitched their camp to the west of the city while the Germans and Flemish chose the place where the Monastery of São Vicente de Fora now stands.
-A harsh siege followed in which the outer suburbs were violently taken and traction trebuchtes, underground mines and a large movable siege tower were used.
+The Portuguese pitched their camp to the north of the city, while the English and Normans pitched theirs to the west, and the Germans and Flemish to the east.
+The Monastery of São Vicente de Fora now stands where the Germanic contingent camped.
+A harsh siege followed in which the outer suburbs were violently taken and traction trebuchets, underground mines and a large movable siege tower were used.
 At the end of three months and 20 days the Muslim defenders were severely afflicted by hunger and plague due to a lack of room to bury the dead and asked to surrender.
 The king solemnly entered the city on October 25.